-- Conducted four focus groups with a total of 12 individuals. - Interviewed 19 individuals either in pairs or one-on-one environments. - Engaged a total of 31 individuals across 17 distinct conversations.
+Conducted four focus groups with a total of 12 individuals.

+Interviewed 19 individuals either in pairs or one-on-one environments.

+Engaged a total of 31 individuals across 17 distinct conversations.

 Participants represented a range of roles within the financial aid sector.
-The table provided below details the current positions of the interviewees.
-It's important to note that many also shared insights from their other relevant experiences, such as being teachers, counselors, TRIO and Upward Bound advisors, parents, and students.
+The chart provided to the right details the current positions of the interviewees It's important to note that many also shared insights from their other relevant experiences, such as being teachers, counselors, TRiO and Upward Bound advisors, parents, and students.
 The range of work also varied, with some participants being relatively new to the profession or to the financial aid field, while others reported decades of experience.